Jojo4GH/nav/README.md

 > For the more limited but stable variant, see [Entry Macros](#entry-macros).

 With macros, you can define small scripts that can interact with nav in various ways (see [Examples](#examples)).
+They can also overwrite existing functionality to customize nav to your workflow.

 Macros are available in the menu (default <kbd>PageDown</kbd>) or with their `nonQuickModeKey`.
 They can also quickly be triggered by tapping <kbd>ctrl</kbd> together with or followed by their `quickModeKey`.